Views Media

 4. Handle cables carefully - Detachable cables should be unplugged by holding the connector, not pulling the cable

 Pro tip: If bass sounds weak or hollow, try a larger ear tip size.
 If the IEMs feel uncomfortable or cause pressure, try a smaller size.
-The right fit creates a seal that dramatically improves both sound quality and noise isolation.

 Common Mistakes When Buying Budget IEMs